kanishka-linux/kawaii-player/README.md

 		1. First install pytaglib from AUR
 		2. Create package from PKGBUILD using command 'makepkg -s' and then install using 'sudo pacman -U'.

-2. Ubuntu or Debian based distro users can directly go to Release section and download appropriate .deb package and install it using
+2. Ubuntu or Debian based distro users

+	* Users can directly go to Release section and download appropriate .deb package and install it using

 		sudo gdebi pkg_name.deb.

 	If 'gdebi' is not installed then install it using

 		'sudo apt-get install gdebi'.

-   If user want to install directly from source:
+	* If user want to install directly from source:

 		$ git clone https://github.com/kanishka-linux/kawaii-player (or directly fetch tar.bz2 or .zip from release section and extract it, if user wants stable release)
 		$ cd kawaii-player/ubuntu